-From Breamish Valley Nursery to another nursery (PVI or maintained) or school setting
+From Breamish Valley Nursery to another nursery (PVI or maintained) or school setting smooth transition, in particular the age band related assessment information that we have collected.

 For schools within Northumberland County Council there is a transfer of administrative information via the Sims admin system operated by the majority of schools.
 Tapestry Learning Journals can also be transferred to another setting using the same online service.